mscoggs/qubit_simulation/README.md

 # qubit_simulation
-Simulating the evolution of a superconducting chip
+Modeling the evolution of a superconducting chip

 ## Who